phac-nml/irida/doc/user/user/pipelines/index.md

 The analysis page shows you more detailed information about your pipeline submission, including the names of the files that were produced by the analysis (on the Output File Preview page), a preview of the outputs (if available), and some tabs to view more details about how the pipeline was submitted and for sharing results:

 ![Analysis results page.](images/analysis-results-page.png)
-<figcaption>Example SNVPhyl pipeline phylogenetic tree preview</figcaption>
+<figcaption>Example `SNVPhyl` pipeline phylogenetic tree preview</figcaption>
 <br/><br/>

 ![view-results-refseq-masher](images/view-results-refseq-masher.png)
 <figcaption>Example `refseq_masher` tabular results preview</figcaption>
 <br/><br/>
-To download output files, you can use the "Output File Preview" section from this page.
+To download output files, you can click on the `Output Files` tab.
 To download an individual file, click on the file name.
 If the file does not have an available output preview it can be downloaded by clicking the `...` next to the Download All Files button and selecting the file to download.
 To download *all* the outputs produced by the pipeline, you can click on the "Download All Files" button.

 ![Analysis results download.](images/analysis-results-download.png)